harness/developer-hub/tutorials/cd-pipelines/serverless/gcp-cloud-func.md

 </details>

-1. Use the following CLI Command to create **Environments** in your Harness project:
+1. Use the following CLI command to create **Environments** in your Harness project:

     ```
     harness environment --file "/google_cloud_function/environment.yml" apply
     ```

-2. In your new environment, add **Infrastructure Definitions** using the following CLI command:
+2. In your new environment, add an **Infrastructure Definitions** using the following CLI command:

     ```
     harness infrastructure --file "/google_cloud_function/infrastructure-definition.yml" apply